Ruakij/RoutingTableToWg/README.md

 ### 1.2.2.
 Docker

-Depending on the needs, the Container can be run in `network_mode: host` to be able to accessrouting-tables and interfaces of the host.
+Depending on the needs, the Container can be run in `network_mode: host` to be able to access routing-tables and interfaces of the host.

+Additionally the capability `NET_ADMIN` is required for interacting with interfaces.

 <details><summary><code>docker-compose.yml</code></summary>